Who is Robert Mueller? 3 things you didn't know about the Russia investigation's special counsel

 Speaking of sports, Mueller was tapped by the NFL to lead an independent investigation into its handling of the Ray Rice domestic violence case.

-Rice was once a running back for the Baltimore Ravens.
-He was suspended for two games by NFL commissioner Roger Goodell in 2014 after a video surfaced that purportedly showed him dragging his then-fiancée Janay Palmer from an elevator at an Atlantic City casino.
+Rice, a former running back for the Baltimore Ravens, was suspended for two games by NFL commissioner Roger Goodell in 2014 after a video surfaced that purportedly showed him dragging his then-fiancée Janay Palmer from an elevator at an Atlantic City casino.

-Later, however, TMZ released a video that showed a fuller story of the incident.
-In the video, the football star is seen hitting Palmer, who is now Rice's wife, in the face, causing her to hit a handrail in the elevator.
+Later, TMZ released a video that showed a fuller story of the incident.
+In the video, the football star is seen hitting Palmer in the face, causing her to hit a handrail in the elevator.
 She was rendered unconscious as a result.
 His suspension was made indefinite after footage of the entire incident was made public.

-In a 2018 interview with "CBS This Morning" alongside Rice, Janay said she doesn't have any intention of ever watching the tape.
+In a 2018 interview with "CBS This Morning," Janay, who married Rice, said she doesn't have any intention of ever watching the tape.

 HOW PAUL MANAFORT IS CONNECTED TO THE TRUMP, RUSSIA INVESTIGATION